lopezdsr/sql-query/hive_metastore.md

 ```

 The statement automatically detects the schema of the data at the given location.
+See the [SQL reference](/docs/services/sql-query?topic=sql-query-sql-reference#createTable) for options that can be set on the table.

 Use the `DESCRIBE TABLE` statement to verify the detected table schema: